Years from now, physicians may be able to determine whether you’re at increased risk for colon cancer by drawing blood from the tip of your finger.

 “Most people would rather provide a blood or urine sample than get a rectal biopsy,” says Robin Bostick, MD, MPH, Rollins School of Public Health epidemiology professor and study principal investigator.
 Bostick is also a clinical faculty member at the Winship Cancer Institute at Emory and a Georgia Cancer Coalition Distinguished Cancer Scholar.

-“In the future, biomarkers may motivate more people to change their diets and other health habits and to get screened for colon cancer,” he says.
+“In the future, biomarkers may motivate more people to change their diets and other health habits and to get screened for colon cancer as well as get colonoscopy procedure,” he says.

 Though the benefits of early detection in preventing colorectal cancer deaths are well known – a 90 percent or higher cure rate when found early – an estimated 41.8 million Americans aged 50 and older at average risk for colon cancer haven’t been screened according to national guidelines, a recent study by the U.S. Centers for Disease Control and Prevention (CDC) found.